Ansh-Arora-0512/BrainFunctional/README.md

 `}` | Indicates the end of a function.
 Within functions, special rules apply to the `.` and `,` commands `(` | Indicates the start of a function call.
 Within function calls, special rules apply to the `.` and `,` commands `)` | Indicates the end of a function call
-`/` | "Cuts" a function, deleting it and allowing it to be moved elsewhere in the memory `*` | "Pastes" a function, allowing it to be stored in that position in the cell at the pointer

 ## Defining a Function
 Functions are wrapped with curly brackets: `{}`.